hssmalo/steampunkfantasy/rules.md

 **Acid**: (roll by enemy)\

-- At agony step 1, unit gain +1 on future damage \
-- At agony step 2, roll a die: \
+- At agony step 0, roll a die: \
 			     at 1-: Downgrade from acid to minor acid.\
-    	      	      	     at 2 : Any unit in same hex as this unit get hited by minor acid.\
+    	      	      	     at 2 : +1 to future damge
-			     at 3 : place a poison cloud \[4\](4+) at hex.\
+			     at 3 : as 2, and place a poison \& acid  cloud \[4, minor\](4+) at hex.\
-			     at 4 : if unit has armor, it is reduced by 1/1/1/1\
+                             at 4:  As 3, and if unit has armor, it is reduced by 1 (all directions) \
-			     at 5 : unit is set on fire.\
+			     at 5 : As 6 and unit is set on fire.\
-			     at 6 : roll on this table twice, and gain +1 on future damage\
+			     at 6 : Roll twice on this table.,

 - If you happen to get two (or more) downgrade in same round, you remove acid instead of downgrading it.